 Early intervention, in middle school—a time of tremendous academic, developmental, and social change—is a critical period during which students are either launched on the path to high school graduation and college success or knocked off track.

 qualify for free &

 enroll in college at a rate 31% higher than their peers of a similar economic background

 persist in college at a rate that is 19% higher than the national average for Black and Latinx students

 graduate from college at a rate that is 27% higher than the national average for Black and Latinx students

 We know that the key to student success is the relationship between student and teacher, and more specifically the power of having a teacher from a similar background as an inspiring mentor.
 Minority students are proven to perform better on standardized tests, have improved attendance, and are suspended less frequently when they have at least one same-race teacher*.

-Just 20% of public school teachers in America are racial and ethnic minorities, while over 50% of students identify as a minority*.
+Just 20% of public school teachers in America are racial and ethnic minorities, while over 50% identify as students of color*.